lunasilvetti/GranChaco_SpectralDiversity/examples/README.md

  ```

-### 📝 Results
+### 📝 Visualization of results

-The figure shows the Shannon_mean raster and the Beta raster.
+The figure shows the Shannon_mean and Beta rasters visualized in GIS software (e.g., QGIS), since these maps are not standard graphical outputs of the script.

 <p align="center">
   <img src="Results/BiodivMapR/alfa_beta_diversity_example.jpeg" width="500">